-Using district assessments including Fall and Winter assessments, the effectiveness of this strategy will be determined.
+Using district assessments, the effectiveness of this strategy will be determined.
 In addition, classroom teachers will monitor effectiveness by using classroom assessments and student-work samples.

 Student Transition and Readiness

 PreK-12 Transition

 The school's response to this question may be used to satisfy the requirements of 20 U.S.C. § 6314(b)(1)(G).